SPANISH POLICE - WHO THEY ARE AND WHAT THEY ARE RESPONSIBLE FOR

 They are responsible for most day to day crime investigation and it is to them that you should go to make a denuncia for any crime that you may be a victim ie stolen credit cards, passport etc. They will provide you with the necessary documentation to supply to your bank/insurance company etc. The SATE office can help you with this process.

-You must usually dial a local number for the municipal police, although dialing 092 will get you connected to the local police station or get your message relayed.
+You must usually dial a local number for the municipal police, although dialling 092 will get you connected to the local police station or get your message relayed.

 For a full list of ALL Emergency telephone numbers click HERE